-The following outlines the principles developed for the Central Oshawa MTSA.
-Input from stakeholders and the public informed these principles.
-These planning and design principles have been used to evaluate the alternative development futures in section 3.0 of this report.
+The following outlines the principles developed for the Central Oshawa M.T.S.A.
+Input from stakeholders and the public informed these principles, which have been used to evaluate the alternative development futures in Section 3 of this report.
 The principles also informed the Urban Design Guidelines.